 Should You Swing Trade Penny Stocks?

 Penny stocks often attract the attention of newcomers to the markets.
-However, they are not suitable for most swing traders.
+However, they are not suitable for most swing traders (or day trader).
 Especially not if you’re a beginner!

 Penny stocks are highly volatile and riskful securities, and many times don’t even trade on a regulated exchange.
 Their thin trading volume also means that they often are subject to market scams, that will make the price surge quickly, and then crash in a very short time.

 Later in the article, we’ll cover how to choose the right stocks to swing trading.
 However, as of now, just stay out of penny stocks, and you’ll make yourself a big favor!

 Most traders struggle to find profitable and working trading strategies.

 Therefore, our course includes four ready-to-trade strategies that we use ourselves!